Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Model

-Now we derive an efficient EM-like algorithm following the similar strategy as in \citep{Re2018}.
-Introduce a set of auxiliary variables $\{p_{ij}\}$ satisfying where $\{p_{ij}\}, \forall i, j : i > j$ can be interpreted as the probability that the $i$th event is triggered by the $j$th event (i.e., there is a linkage between $i$th and $j$th events), and $\{p_{ii}\}, \forall i$ can be interpreted as the probability that the $i$th event is generated due to background process.
+In this section, we discuss the model estimation procedure based on the Expectation-Maximization (EM) algorithm, and also explains how to evaluate the likelihood that two crime incidents are linked by introducing a set of auxiliary variables.
+The EM algorithm is derived following the similar strategy as in \cite{Re2018}.
+Introduce a set of auxiliary variables $\{p_{ij}\}$ satisfying where $\{p_{ij}\}, \forall i, j : i > j$ can be interpreted as the probability that the $i$th incident is triggered by the $j$th incident (i.e., there is a linkage between $i$th and $j$th incidents), and $\{p_{ii}\}, \forall i$ can be interpreted as the probability that the $i$th incident is generated due to background process.
+These auxiliary variables will enable us to derive a computationally efficient EM algorithm, and they can also be used for crime linkage detection: given a incident of interest $i$, we can use $p_{ij}\in[0,1]$ to measure the likelihood that $j$ is triggered by $i$ as explained below.
 As shown in Appendix~\ref{append:lower-bound-log-likehood}, we can obtain a lower bound to the likelihood function \eqref{eq:pp_log_likelihood} using Jensen's inequality:

-We now maximize the lower bound with respect to $p_{ij}$ and $\{\alpha_{ij}\}$ and $\{p_{ij}\}$, which leads to closed-form expressions (shown in Appendix~\ref{append:grads-em}):
+From the form of the lower bound, it can be seen that the $\{p_{ij}\}$ can be interpreted as the probability that one incident triggers another.
+When maximizing the lower bound, the optimizers can be expressed in closed-forms as shown in Appendix~\ref{append:grads-em}.
+Thus, the EM algorithm involves the following iteration: in each iteration $r$,

 Given the pre-computed text embeddings, the EM algorithm can be performed efficiently.
 Moreover, when implementing the algorithm, it appears that we need to sum $\boldsymbol{h} \in \Omega$; in fact, we can simplify the computation while achieving good performance.
 Rather than naively enumerating all possible embeddings, which will result in summing over $2^m$ terms, we first perform text embedding (discussed in the next section) and examine the actual support of the learned embeddings $\boldsymbol{h}$.
 Then we define $\Omega$ as the union of the observed embeddings from training data.
 The resulted $|\Omega| \ll 2^m$.
 For instance, for our real-data corpus with 10,056 documents, the embedding uses $m = 1000$, and a naive enumeration will require to sum $2^{1000}$ terms.
 Using our simplification, the size of the set $|\Omega|$ is 1,743.
-Based on the result of the EM algorithm, finding the most related events of the $i$th event can be done by selecting events with the largest $p_{ij}$.
+Based on the result of the EM algorithm, finding the most related incidents of the $i$th incident can be done by selecting incidents with the largest $p_{ij}$.